 It may seem ironic that the answer to distracted driving is the same as the root cause of the problem — technology.

-Technological advancements have made it a bit safer for everyone on the road when a driver’s attention is diverted.
+Technological advancements have made it safer for everyone when a driver’s attention is diverted.

 - Monitoring.
 Telematics allows you to keep track of your driving habits as well as distractions caused by your smartphone.

-We hope you learned a lot about the dangerous roads and intersections in Denver.
+We hope you learned a lot about dangerous roads in Denver, Colorado.
 Staying focused while driving is only a small price to pay for your safety.
-The technology around us can be distracting but it can also be used for our own safety.
-Besides, that is the goal of our innovators — to let us live convenient and safer day-to-day lives.
+The technology around us can be distracting and be used for our safety.
+Besides, our innovators aim to let us live convenient and safer day-to-day lives.